volatiletech/authboss/README.md

 - Password (string)

 **How it works:** A route is registered for an authentication page.
 Link to the route, the user follows this link.
 The Layout and the authboss login view is displayed.
-The user enters their credentials, if the ConfirmFields are correct, and all Policies pass, then the user credentials are verified.
+The user enters their credentials then the user credentials are verified.
 The storer will pull back the user and verify that the bcrypted password is correct, then log him in using a session cookie and redirect him to the AuthLoginOKPath.

 Another link is created for a logout.
 Simply link/redirect the user to this page and the user will be logged out.